dwhathaway/app-office-locator/hacks/mobile-center-hack.md

 - Click "Add new app" in the bottom right corner

-Once created, Mobile Center will automatically navigate you to your newly created app
+Once created, App Center will automatically navigate you to your newly created app

 ### Step 12: Set up a Build